 The sound of silence

 Meacham and his colleague, Matthew Sills, joined Doppler from Palantir, the secretive data-mining company contracted by governments and large corporations.
 Their work at Doppler, in addition to building models of sound, is to ensure that all this highly sensitive user data never sees the light of day.
-Imagine your earbuds telling you that your baby is crying, before you can even hear it yourself.

 The two engineers have worked to decentralize user information from the data itself, which is just incredibly long strings of numbers that describe certain sounds.
 During our conversation, they theorized about how they might crack their own system.

 “You’d have to get access to the data, then the files that tell you how to put them together, and then the situation that the data was used in.
 Even then you wouldn’t get anything intelligible,” Meacham says.

 And they’ve tried.
 The team recorded the sound of someone speaking, ran it through their system, and then tried to turn it back into understandable speech.
 Says Meacham, “It definitely wasn’t English.”